Minor in Alcohol and Drug Counseling (Professional)

 Substance use treatment is an ever-expanding career field, and the professional minor in alcohol and drug counseling gives individuals the foundational knowledge, understanding, and skills needed to enter the field as a bachelor-level staff member.
 This program prepares students to pursue alcohol and drug counselor credentialing with the California Consortium of Addiction Programs and Professionals (CCAPP), as students who complete this minor satisfy the educational requirements for certified alcohol and drug counselors—although, to qualify for the alcohol and drug counseling credential, additional efforts are required, as outlined and determined by CCAPP.

-Note: 6 units of the alcohol and drug counseling professional minor can be used to meet requirements of the psychology bachelor's completion (BA) program.
-Specifically PRPS 485 and PRPS 455 can be used to meet the requirements for both the psychology bachelor's completion (BA) program and the Psychology minor (Professional).
+Note: 6 units of the alcohol and drug counseling professional minor can be used to meet requirements of the psychology bachelor’s completion (BA) program.
+Specifically, PRPS 455 and PRPS 485 can be used to meet the requirements for both the psychology bachelor’s completion (BA) program and the professional minor.
 15 units of this minor, including 3 units of PRPS 455, must be completed at Azusa Pacific University.

 |PRPS 280||Introduction to Certified Alcohol Drug Counselor Credentialing||3|

 |PRPS 463||Drugs, Behavior, and Society||3|

 |PRPS 466||Case Management in Mental Health and Substance Use Disorders||3|